Topl/daml-on-topl/spec/modules/organization.md

 ##### `Membershp_Accept`

-By exericsing this choice the invitee creates `MembershipAcceptance` contract that enables the operator to add the member to the `Organization` contract.
+By exercising this choice the invitee creates `MembershipAcceptance` contract that enables the operator to add the member to the `Organization` contract.

 ###### Parameters